-The Camera gear for the Lofoten Islands, this issue was discussed at one of the forums DPreview.
+The Camera Gear for the Lofoten Islands, this issue was discussed at one of the forums DPreview.
 I decided to help my readers and posted an article about it.

-Full frame DSLR Canon 6D or 5Dsr.
+Full frame Canon R6.

 This lens is the most needed for shooting in the Lofoten Islands.

 Sometimes I use tele-photo lens.
 Most often for shooting mountain peaks.

 I pick 16-35 f / 4, 24-70 f / 4 and 70-200 f / 4.
 But if the weight of the equipment is important to you, you can leave a 70-200mm lens at home.

 I like to shoot landscape on a long exposure.
 There are some filters that I use most often in my seashore landscapes.